Balaji-Ramasubramanian/Wikipedia_Facebook_Chatbot/README.md

 ## Multi-language support
 This bot is developed to support multiple languages.
 Currently, It is trained in English and Tamil.
 We can train the bot in other languages as well in the future.

 The bot will fetch the user's language preference from their phone and Facebook account's language settings option.
 If the user has un-supported language, then English will be used.

+[Wit](https://wit.ai) is used as an NLP agent to handle user's messages.
+To train our bot in more languages we need to train the Wit model and add the access token of it in .env file.

 ## Requirements
 - Ruby